 From its beginnings, A Little Dynasty Chinese School has been creating new and fun ways of learning Chinese language.
 Early on, A Little Dynasty Chinese School started teaching its students how to play simple songs on the erhu, pipa, and guzheng in its Mandarin immersion classes.
 The Chinese instruments were a big hit and the students were hooked.

 The students were so enthusiastic about playing Chinese instruments that they and their parents demanded professional music teachers that could take their Chinese instrument skills to the next level.
-Bowing to the demand, A Little Dynasty Chinese School brought in professional Chinese instrument teachers but insisted that the new teachers teach in Chinese, so our students would still be learning Chinese language in their music lessons.
+As a result, A Little Dynasty Chinese School brought in professional Chinese instrument teachers but insisted that the new teachers teach in Chinese, so our students would still be learning Chinese language in their music lessons.

 Under Mr. Liang's direction, A Little Dynasty Chinese School’s Children’s Chinese Orchestra launched and became a big hit with audiences of all ages and backgrounds.
 Through the orchestra, A Little Dynasty Chinese School students have learned the value of community service, learned to overcome their anxieties, learned to concentrate, and of course, learn really good Chinese language skills.

 The teachers at ALD Chinese school are no ordinary music teachers.
 They are renowned musicians, composers, and recording artists who studied under prominent masters at the most elite conservatories.
 They perform at world class venues such as the Lincoln Center in New York and have composed scores and soundtracks for major entertainment concerns including the Walt Disney Company.
 ALD Chinese School music teachers have performed with major orchestras in the United States, China, Philippines, Australia, Hong Kong, Taiwan, Singapore, Thailand, among other places.